Post-Completion OPT

 • Students can apply for the OPT benefit up to 90 days prior to their program end date and no later than 60 days after their program end date

-• Students are encouraged to ensure their I-20 program end date aligns with their graduation date
+• Students are typically encouraged to ensure their I-20 program end date aligns with their graduation date.

-• Students must first request the recommendation from International Services before mailing in their application to USCIS.
-Per 8 CFR 214.2(f)(11), failure to request the new I-20 with the OPT recommendation before mailing the OPT application to USCIS will most likely result in the student being denied the OPT benefit by USCIS.
+• Students must first request the recommendation from International Services before submitting their I-765 application to USCIS.
+Per 8 CFR 214.2(f)(11), failure to request the new I-20 with the OPT recommendation before filing the I-765 with USCIS will most likely result in the student being denied the OPT benefit by USCIS.

 • Student must be present and inside the U.S. in order to apply for OPT.